raedahgroup/dcrdevdocs/start.md

 It's a curve that also depends on the PoW.
 The crux of it is that there isn't a single number. https://medium.com/decred/decreds-hybrid-protocol-a-superior-deterrent-to-majority-attacks-9421bf486292 Scroll down to proof.
 One key observation is "If an attacker has around 50% of the stake/tickets, they would also need 1 times (100%) the honest hashpower."
 Notice that at 51% is still near 100% hash power needed.
+Assuming you could buy 12k DR5 units from Bitmain (you can't) it would set you back around USD $16M.
+Then you need to fight it out in two other markets, the DCR market and the ticket market which both have constrained liquidity.
+50% of the tickets represents USD $54M of DCR, but if you had to buy 2M DCR in the open market I would expect it to cost many multiples of that, and then you need to bid up the tickets, that's where the sdiff algo will send you back to buy more DCR in short order as ticket price ratchets up.
+I didn't calculate that 12k DR5, but if you're just taking the current hashpower and divdiing by the hash rate of a DR5, keep in mind that isn't correct because you are doubling the hash power in the process which means you only have 50%, not 100%.
+Keeping the numbers easy, assume a global hash rate of 100PH/s.
+If you buy 100PH/s, there is now 200PH/s.
+So 100 / 200 = 50%.
+12k DR5 is about equal to current total hash power I believe.
+Well, let's see.
+A DR5 is ~34TH/s.
+From block difficulty: 460.41 PH/s.
+From last 120 blocks:  428.81 PH/s
+We'll go with the lower value of ~429000 TH/s.
+429000 / 34 ~= 12618.
+So yeah, that's what I figured.
+So to summarize ...
+That argument only holds up to pure POS and not decred.
+Yes, it's true in pure PoS.
+Someone needs both pow and POS super majority to keep others from taking back control .
+I don't see how you can prevent control from being regained.
+I can bid up hash and tickets too.
+Pure PoS with no other factors in play as well, since it's not impossible to devise a scheme such that there is some form of relative influence dilution there either, although it is much more difficult to do that securely, and, in fact, there is, as far as I know, no currently known way to solve the security proof for it.
+The minority will eventually get a run of blocks that undoes everything the majority was trying to do at a rate of 4x.
+Right 20 tickets can be added and only 5 are coming out of the pool.
+You would really need to dominate the PoW side to mitigate that effect.
+Assuming you could even buy the ~12618 DR5s, doing so would double the hash rate from the current ~429k TH/s to ~858k TH/s, means that 429k TH/s you just bought puts you at 50%.
+Same as the math above showed because it's a percentage.
+What if you bought, 2x the current hash rate?
+429k * 3 = 1287k.
+Then 858k / 1287k ~= 66%.
+See the formula?
+It's `n / (n+1)` where n is the ratio of the total hashpower being purchased.  e.g. n=1 is 1x the current
+hashpower.  n=2 is 2x the current hashpower, etc.  Now, we can solve for something high like say, 90% and find that you'd need to buy 9x the current hash rate to end up with 90%.
+Also see https://github.com/decred/dcrdata/issues/1022

 **Learning to Code**